-- 1. A student may have two (2) absences per semester accompanied by the semester letter grade of "B". - 2.
-A student may have three (3) absences per semester accompanied by a semester letter grade of "A".
+- 1. A student may be exempt only if they have an "A" in the individual class. - 2.
+A student may not have more than three (3) total verified absences.

 The Student Exemption Policy is valid only for students who meet the criteria mentioned above.